Updated: April 2020

 2. Know Your Audience

 Who is your target market?
-Understand their area of expertise, what they’re talking about online and how you’ll use content to make a connection.
+Understand their area of expertise, what they’re talking about online, and how you’ll use content to make a connection.

 You’ll also want to do an online audit of your competition to see how (or if) they’ve reached your target audience and where opportunities still lie.

 The key here is to cater your content to the specific needs of your audience.
+Write for your reader, not you, and not based on assumptions of what you think you know.

 Stop trying to be everything to everyone.